digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://www.w3.org/ns/dqv#QualityMetadata</dd>
 <dt>Usage note (en)</dt>
-<dd>This property refers to a grouping of quality information such as certificates, policies, measurements and annotations as a named graph.</dd>
+<dd>This property refers to a grouping of quality information about the dataset.</dd>
 <dt>Definition (en)</dt>
 <dd>Refers to a grouping of quality information such as certificates, policies, measurements and annotations as a named graph.
 Quality information represented in such a grouping can pertain to any kind of resource (e.g., a dataset, a linkset, a graph, a set of triples).
 However, in the DQV context, this property is generally expected to be used in statements in which subjects are instances of dcat:Dataset or dcat:Distribution.</dd>
 <dt>Multiplicity</dt>